sidjey-y/roaster-chatbot/README.md

 ## ✨ Features

-- **Interactive Chat Interface**: Send messages and receive witty, customized roasts
+- Send messages and receive witty, customized roasts
-- **Dynamic Analysis**: Messages are analyzed in real-time for patterns like:
+- Messages are analyzed in real-time for patterns like:
   - Short one-word messages → playful roast about laziness
   - Overly formal language → teasing about being "too serious"
   - Excessive emoji use → jokes about emoji artistry